pay-theory/payment-components/README.md

 For more information on payment parameters check out the [Payment Parameters](docs/PAYMENT_PARAMETERS.md) documentation.

 ### Contact
-To send an email receipt to a customer include an `email` in the customerInfo and include this metadata:
+To send an email receipt to a payor include an `email` in the payorInfo and include this metadata:

-- **pay-theory-receipt**: Pass *true* to send a receipt to the customer.
+- **pay-theory-receipt**: Pass *true* to send a receipt to the payor.
 - **pay-theory-receipt-description**: Description to be included in the receipt.
 Defaults to "Payment from {merchant name}".

 For more info on receipts check out the [Receipts](docs/EMAIL_RECEIPTS.md) documentation.